-The total energy (TE) on the high voltage buses shall be less than 2.0 joules when measured according to the test procedure as specified in paragraph 3. of Annex 4 with the formula (a).
-Alternatively, the Total Energy (TE) may be calculated by the measured voltage Vb of the high voltage bus and the capacitance of the X-capacitors (Cx) specified by the manufacturer according to formula (b) of paragraph 3. of Annex 4.
+The Total Energy (TE) on the high voltage buses shall be less than 0.2 J when measured according to the test procedure as specified in paragraph 3. of Annex 4 with the formula (a).
+Alternatively, the Total Energy (TE) may be calculated by the measured voltage Ub of the high voltage bus and the capacitance of the X-capacitors (Cx) specified by the manufacturer according to formula (b) of paragraph 3. of Annex 4.

-The energy stored in the Y-capacitors (TEy1, TEy2) shall also be less than 2.0 joules.
-This shall be calculated by measuring the voltages V1 and V2 of the high voltage buses and the electrical chassis, and the capacitance of the Y-capacitors specified by the manufacturer according to formula (c) of paragraph 3. of Annex 4.
+The energy stored in the Y-capacitors (TEy1, TEy2) shall also be less than 0.2 J. This shall be calculated by measuring the voltages U1 and U2 of the high voltage buses and the electrical chassis, and the capacitance of the Y-capacitors specified by the manufacturer according to formula (c) of paragraph 3. of Annex 4.

 5.2.2.1.3.
 Physical protection